ONSdigital/dp-api-clients-go/health/README.md

 func main() {
     ...
-    // Create new health check (rchttp) client, this will set the '/health'
+    // Create new health check (dp-net/http) client, this will set the '/health'
     // and '/healthcheck' as endpoints that are not retriable hcClient := health.NewClient(<name>, <url>)